-Last weekend, we drove down to the country side in Ontario, on the border of Quebec, to film some scenes that needed to look somewhat medieval (for a fundraiser/trailer and for the geek programmer web series Compiling.tv).
+Last weekend (Update: a few years ago now.), we drove down to the country side in Ontario, on the border of Quebec, to film some scenes that needed to look somewhat medieval (for a fundraiser/trailer and for the geek programmer web series Compiling.tv).
 We had no problem for our day scenes, not even any shadow off-setting the sun to worry about.
 It was cloudy, so the light was consistent everywhere, at all times.
 All that was needed to do was lower the exposure on the camera.
-However, there was a scene at night, and (given that it was for the fundraiser, so we had no funds yet to pay for the appropriate LED spotlights that are good to light up a scene at night) it required some problem solving.
+However, there was a scene at night, and given that we had no LED spotlights that are good to light up an exterior night shot, it required some problem solving.

 The result?
-Not enough lighting to show a proper result on screen.
-Advice: Have proper lighting on set, because the colour-correcting of a black cape at night gives an image too poor.
-Conclusion: With minor colour-correction adjustments, having the face seem to appear out of nowhere gives a cool effect and a better result given the circumstances and the non-existent budget.
-You may have a look for yourself below at the different tests.
+Better than if we had not set things up as we had, but not as good as if we would have had proper lighting.
+Hence: Not enough lighting to show a proper result on screen.
+Advice: Have proper lighting on set, because colour-correcting of a black cape in a night shot makes the image quality still too poor.
+Conclusion: With minor colour-correction adjustments, having the face seem to appear out of nowhere gives a cool effect and a better result given the circumstances.
+It’s not terrible, it’s not the worst, despite everything.